h3abionet/h3agwas-examples/README.md

   * `--min_scoreinfo` : minimum score [default : 0.6]
 * bcftools are used to filter vcf and qctools (v2) for format in bgen

-###9.3.1 each vcf independant
+### 9.4.1 Each vcf files independently

-each vcf are filter independantly, merge and format in bgen
+Each VCF files is  filtered independently; they are then merged and formatted in BGEN formay
 ```
 nextflow run h3abionet/h3agwas/formatdata/vcf_in_bgen.nf --file_listvcf utils/listvcf --output_pat  exampledata2_imp --output_dir ./bgen -resume -profile singularity
 ```

-###9.3.2 merge vcf and format vcf merge in bgen
+### 9.4.2 Merge VCF files and reformat

-each vcf are filter independantly, merge and final file is format in bgen
+Each vcf is filtered independantly; they are merged and the  final file is refromatten
 ```
-~/nextflow run h3abionet/h3agwas/formatdata/vcf_in_bgen_merge.nf --output_dir bgen_v3 --output all  -profile singularity --file_listvcf listvcf -resume
+nextflow run h3abionet/h3agwas/formatdata/vcf_in_bgen_merge.nf --output_dir bgen_v3 --output all  -profile singularity --file_listvcf listvcf -resume
 ```

-###9.3.3 format each vcf in bgen and merge
+### 9.4.3 Format first, and reformat

-each vcf are filter and format in bgen and all bgen are merge,
+Each vcf is filtered reformatted in BGEN; all bgen are then merged
 ```
-~/nextflow run h3abionet/h3agwas/formatdata/vcf_in_bgen_merge.nf --output_dir bgen_v3 --output all  -profile singularity --file_listvcf listvcf -resume
+nextflow run h3abionet/h3agwas/formatdata/vcf_in_bgen_merge.nf --output_dir bgen_v3 --output all  -profile singularity --file_listvcf listvcf -resume
 ```

-### 9.4 format vcf bgen and merge
+### 9.5 Format vcf in IMPUTE2 format

-* used for bolt-lmm
+Used for `bolt-lmm`

 ```
 nextflow h3abionet/h3agwas/formatdata/vcf_in_impute2.nf --file_listvcf listvcf --output_pat  utils/exampledata2_imp --output_dir ./impute2 -profile singularity -resume
 ```

-##10 Heritability and co-heritability estimation
+## 10 Heritability and co-heritability estimation
 pipeline of heritability, can used summary statistics or genetics data to estimated heritability estimation and co-heritatbility :
 * with genetics data and phenotye :
     *`--input_dir`, `--input_pat`, `--data`, `--pheno`  `covariates`